 Parks and playgrounds

-We will continue to keep our parks across the borough open as we know how important they are for residents’ mental health and wellbeing and, so that our residents can continue to exercise.
+Our parks across the borough have been open throughout the Coronavirus pandemic as we know how important they are for residents’ mental health and wellbeing and, so that our residents can continue to exercise.

 - Sloane Square